kintohub/kintohub/docs/anatomy/anatomy-environment.md

 ## Edit Environment

 1. Login to your account
-2. Click on the **Cogwheel** icon displayed at the top-right corner.
+2. Click on the **Settings** icon displayed at the top-right corner.

 ![Edit Environment](/img/anatomy/edit-environment.png)

 3. Edit your **Environment name** in the slide panel displayed.
 4. Click on the **Save** button

-On clicking `Save` button, your edited `Environment Name` will be saved.
+On clicking the `Save` button, your edited `Environment Name` will be saved.

 ![Save Environment](/img/anatomy/edit-save.png)

 :::note
-1. The **Region** field is locked and cannot be edited.
+* The **Region** field is locked and cannot be edited.
-2. The **Environment ID** is a unique ID generated for each environment created and can be copied.
+* The **Environment ID** is a unique ID generated for your environment and may be requested by the support team when aiding you with an issue.
 :::

 ## Delete Environment

 1. Login to your account
-2. Click on the **Cogwheel** icon displayed at the top-right corner.
+2. Click on the **Settings** icon displayed at the top-right corner.
 3. Click on the **Delete Environment** button displayed in a slide panel.

 ![Delete environment](/img/anatomy/delete-env.png)